 Acid stained concrete floors are beautiful when they are first installed.
 However, over time, they will begin to take a color that is close to brown.
 If left untreated, this darkening will continue until the surface is completely destroyed.
 Applying an acid stain sealer provides a way to make the area look like it once did.
 Applying the sealer and then protecting it with a protective sealant will make the new look last longer and be a better investment than replacing the entire floor.

-Acid stained concrete floors are an attractive alternative to natural stone and carpet.
+Acid-stained concrete floors are an attractive alternative to natural stone and carpet.
 They are durable and easy to care for and install.
 When sealing and protecting them, it is important to pay attention to the preparation of the flooring.
 By following the proper procedures, you will have a beautiful and striking new floor that will improve your home’s look.
+If you are looking for a different look Stamped Concrete San Diego is happy to provide a free consultation.